syedfa/apptentive-documentation/using_apptentive/android/customization.md

 ## Modify Interaction Dimensions
 You can also modify Interaction dimensions, such as margin, padding, and font size.
 Apptentive's dimensions are located in [res/values/dimensions.xml](https://github.com/apptentive/apptentive-android/blob/master/apptentive/res/values/dimensions.xml).
 Note that since the Apptentive Android SDK supports multiple screen sizes and layouts, there are multiple `values` folders, each with a configuration qualifier, and to provide a consistent look, you will need to override the same dimension for each of these configurations.

-1. In your app, create a new file __*res/values/apptentive_dimensions.xml*__, and copy the relevant colorsdimensions from Apptentive's [res/values/dimensions.xml](https://github.com/apptentive/apptentive-android/blob/master/apptentive/res/values/dimensions.xml).
-Make sure you also do this for the other supported configurations.
+1. In your app, create a new file __*res/values/apptentive_dimensions.xml*__, and copy the relevant colors & dimensions from Apptentive's [res/values/dimensions.xml](https://github.com/apptentive/apptentive-android/blob/master/apptentive/res/values/dimensions.xml).
+Make sure you also do this for the other supported configurations, seen below.
+2. Change the values to suite your design.
+Make sure you use the original Apptentive name for your properties.

 | Supported Resource Configuration |
 | -------------------------------- |